Osagie-Godstand/Osagie-Godstand/README.md

                   ⬇️⬇️

 I am currently working on the MVP of my first personal side project, 'Ken,' a social platform.
+It will not be the typical kind of social platform like x or reddit.

 Disclaimer: I am not following a trend; I have always wanted to do this, even before I started learning to code.
 I am committed to completing it, no matter how difficult it gets.